PPP-05 Pay Procedures

 Compensatory time and overtime payments are available to non-exempt employees only.
 No employee may work overtime without prior supervisory approval.
 Employees do not have the right to refuse to work overtime.
 The Fair Labor Standards Act requires employees to be compensated at a rate not less than 1.5 times their regular rate of pay for all hours worked in excess of 40 hours per week.
 The university is on a 37.5 hour workweek which begins at 12:01 a.m. on Sunday and ends at midnight on Saturday.

 In lieu of monetary compensation and with prior approval from the supervisor, compensatory time may be awarded for overtime (rate of 1.5 hours in excess of 40 hours worked per week).
 Accrual of 240 hours of compensatory time is allowed.
-Compensatory time earned during the period September 1 – August 31 will be paid at the employee’s current rate of pay the last payroll of September if not otherwise used during the year in accordance with provisions of this policy.
+Compensatory time earned during the year will be paid at the employee’s current rate of pay the last payroll of May if not otherwise used during the year in accordance with provisions of this policy.

 If an employee is required to work on an official holiday, one hour off is given for each hour of "holiday" time worked and no overtime (1.5 times regular rate) would be involved (unless the workweek hours exceeded 40 hours).
 For non-exempt employees, holiday time worked is added to the employee’s compensatory time.
-Any available hours will be paid each September at the employee’s current rate of pay as stated above for compensatory time.
-Holiday time earned during the period September 1 – August 31 will be paid the last payroll of September if not otherwise used during the year in accordance with provisions of this policy.
-Accumulated worked holiday hours for exempt employees will be paid at the employee’s current rate of pay in September each year if not otherwise used during the year in accordance with the provisions of this policy.
+Any available hours will be paid each May at the employee’s current rate of pay as stated above for compensatory time.
+Holiday time earned during the year will be paid the last payroll of May if not otherwise used during the year in accordance with provisions of this policy.
+Accumulated worked holiday hours for exempt employees will be paid at the employee’s current rate of pay in May each year if not otherwise used during the year in accordance with the provisions of this policy.

 Accrued time worked shall include hours actually worked and holiday hours for the purposes of overtime calculation.
 Any hours other than the holiday hours and hours worked are excluded from overtime compensation.